Mansa district, India: Geography

 The district is roughly triangular in shape and is bounded on the northwest by Bathinda district, on the northeast by Sangrur district, and on the south by Haryana state.
-It is situated on the Bathinda-Jind-Delhi railway and the Barnala-Sardulgarh-Sirsa road.
+It is situated on the Bathinda-Jind-Delhi railway and the Barnala-Sardulgarh-Sirsa National Highway 703 (NH 703) and National highway 148B (NH 148B).
 The district is divided into three tehsils, Budhlada, Mansa, and Sardulgarh.
 The Ghaggar River flows through the Sardulgarh Tehsil in the southwestern corner of the district.